Estecka/mc-Variants-CIT-wiki/Troubbleshooting.md

 If no error appears at all, your module is probably stored in the wrong folder.

 #### > "This module would normally not apply to items of type xxxx."
-Your item's type was not listed in the module's target [`items`](./Module-Configuration#items).
+Your item's type was not listed in the module's target [`items`](./Module-Configuration#field-items).

 #### > "The item has a valid variant, but no associated model exists."
 The command will also give you the variant ID of your item, and what your model/texture should be named.
 Make sure that the file name matches exactly what is given.

-Note that if you want to provide only textures but no baked model, you must also define a [model parent](Module-Configuration#modelParent) in the module, otherwise textures will be ignored.
+Note that if you want to provide only textures but no baked model, you must also define a [model parent](Module-Configuration#field-modelparent) in the module, or an equivalent [asset generator](./Module-Configuration#field-assetgen), otherwise textures will be ignored.

 Instead of `walkthrough`, you can also use the `dump` commands to check whether your existing models were collected by the module, and if so, what variant ID they were associated with.